DylanBabcock/Employee_database/README.md

 # Employee_database
  application for managing employee records
-Now it is project time.
-Test
+Now this should work right?